 - 1. Turn the Power OFF. - 2.
 At the rear panel of the MicroBlaster, cut the hose approximately 3" from connector. - 3.
-Using a 7/16" open-end wrench, remove the old hose connector. - 4.
-Remove the blue Quicknut from the new hose connector and attach the connector to the rear of the unit.
-Tighten with a 7/16" open-end wrench. - 5.
+Using a 7/16" open-end wrench, remove the hose connector. - 4.
+Remove the blue Quicknut from the new hose connector and attach the connector to rear of unit.
+Tighten with a 7/16" open end wrench. - 5.
 Slide the Quicknut onto the hose and work the end of the hose onto the new connector.
 Tighten the Quicknut onto connector.
 Hand tighten only.